 \section{Introduction}

-When an observer views an image, they engage in a multifaceted suite of responses, including affective appraisal, social inference, and intellectual curiosity \cite{cavanagh2011visual, gilbert2013top}.
-These reactions are underpinned by fundamental cognitive processes, including perception, memory, and reasoning, which collectively synthesize the visual stimuli into a coherent mental representation\cite{neisser2014cognitive, szczepanowski2013perception, kim2021roles}.
-In the domain of human-centered design, this foundation is pivotal: design objectives are increasingly defined by their capacity to modulate high-level human cognition.
-For example, expert designers carefully design images not just to be clear, but to trigger specific cognitive reactions, such as enhancing image memorability in artworks or fostering affective empathy in advertising \cite{septianto2021effectiveness, davis2023memory}.
+When viewing an image, an observer engages in a multifaceted suite of responses, including affective appraisal, social inference, and intellectual curiosity \cite{cavanagh2011visual, gilbert2013top}.
+These reactions are underpinned by fundamental cognitive processes—perception, memory, and reasoning—that collectively synthesize visual stimuli into a coherent mental representation \cite{neisser2014cognitive, szczepanowski2013perception, kim2021roles}.
+In human-centered design, this cognitive foundation is pivotal: design objectives are increasingly framed in terms of their capacity to modulate high-level human cognition.
+For instance, expert designers craft images not merely for clarity, but to elicit specific cognitive reactions, such as enhancing memorability in artworks or fostering affective empathy in advertising \cite{septianto2021effectiveness, davis2023memory}.

-Although recent studies have begun to investigate "cognitive image properties" or "cognitive properties of images"\cite{GANalyze, chen2025pixelsfeelingsaligningmllms}, to the best of our knowledge, a formal and authoritative definition of this concept is still emerging.
-We define the cognitive properties of images as high-level evaluative attributes that arise from the interaction between visual stimuli and human cognitive processes, characterized by a measurable degree of inter-subject consistency.
-Crucially, these properties are (1) multi-dimensional, inhabiting a latent psychological space of interacting facets (e.g., multi-dimensional emotion model~\cite{bradley1994measuring}); and (2) continuous, manifesting as a spectrum of intensities rather than discrete categories.
+Although recent studies have begun to investigate "cognitive image properties" or "cognitive properties of images"~\cite{GANalyze, chen2025pixelsfeelingsaligningmllms}, to the best of our knowledge, a formal and authoritative definition of this concept is still emerging.
+We define the cognitive properties of images as high-level evaluative attributes that arise from the interaction between visual stimuli and human cognitive processes, and that exhibit a measurable degree of inter-subject consistency.
+Crucially, these properties are (1) multi-dimensional, inhabiting a latent psychological space of interacting facets (e.g., the multi-dimensional emotion~\cite{bradley1994measuring}); and (2) continuous, manifesting as a spectrum of intensities rather than discrete categories.